dapucita/haxbotron/README.md

 `!poss` shows you possessions rate of both Read and Blue team.

-`!afk MSG` switchses to idle status, or return to active status if already in afk mode.
+`!afk MSG` switches to idle status, or return to active status if already in afk mode.
 MSG is the reason, and it can be skipped.

-`!list TEAM` shows you list of specific team player's numeric ID.
-TEAM should be red/blue/spec.

 ## Game Commands for Admin Players
 `!mute` prohibits all other players to chat.
+Or unmute if the players are already muted.

 `!mute PLAYER` prohibits the player whose name is PLAYER to chat.

-`!unmute` clears all of muted players list.

-`!unmute PLAYER` permits the player whose name is PLAYER to chat.
+Or unmute if the player is already muted.

 `!kick PLAYER MSG` kicks the player whose name is PLAYER.
 If it contains MSG, the message as reason for kicking is shown for the user.

 ## Game Commands for Super Admin Players

 If you(the super admin) type a command by chat...

+`!super login KEY` makes you super admin.
+KEY is authentication key for login, and the keys can be made in the Electron-based UI.

 `!super thor` disqualify all admin players from admin permission, and makes admin player permission by self.